Tech1k/beyond-bot/README.md

 ## Installation
 1. Create a MySQL Database and import the beyond-bot.sql
-2. Edit the config file carefully without missing any needed value!
+2. Edit the config file carefully without missing any needed values!
 3. Start your bot and enjoy! -> node index.js

-## Staking
-1. The database connection needs to work
-2. Enable staking on your wallet and add walletnotify option to your coin config (change the path to the bots transactions.sh script)
-staking=1
-walletnotify=/path/to/your/bot/folder/transaction.sh %s
-3. Enalbe staking options on the config file
-4. Check if transactionns are coming in to database